leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/tracking/clamp_to.rst

 Target
    The target :ref:`ui-data-id` indicates which curve object the Clamp To constraint will track along.
    The target must be a curve object type.
-If this data ID is not filled in it will be highlighted in red.
-   This indicates that this constraint does not has all necessary information to function and will therefore be ignored on the constraint stack.
+   See :ref:`common constraint properties <rigging-constraints-interface-common-target>` for more information.

 Main Axis
    This button group controls which global axis (X, Y or Z) is the main direction of the path.